AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - Some navigation commands:

   - `pwd`: Print working directory
+  - `cd`: Navigate between directories
   - `ls`: Display files and directories in the current working directory
-  - `cd`: Navigate between directories
+    - `ls -l`: Display their permissions too
+    - `ls -a`: Display hidden files too (they begin with a period `.`)
+    - `ls -la`: Display permissions and hidden files too

 - Some reading commands: